yangli-io/resume/README.md

-Last Updated - 30/10/2015
+Last Updated - 10/11/2015

 # Yang Li - Resume
 This is my resume, I really like github's markdown capabilities so I decided to put my resume up here.

 ## Background
-I am Full Stack but Front End focused Web and Mobile developer.
-I love javascript with a passion and pretty much use it everyday whether it's for work or for my own little hobbies.
-I used to be a Excel VBA developer but nowadays resort to doing my data analytics tasks with Javascript because it's just so much fun!
+Hi!
+I am a full stack web developer, mainly focused on Javascript.
+I love everything Javascript, ReactJS, NodeJS, NPM and anything else that's Javascript.
+I am also skilled with PHP and Java, although those are not my main skillsets.
+Currently my interest lies with some backend technologies such as sockets and Go/Golang.

+##Latest Work
+For the last 6 months I've been working on two high traffic websites at Bauer http://www.foodtolove.com.au/ and http://www.homestolove.com.au/ Using ReactJS/Node written in ES6 and rendered on the server.

 ## Education
 * Postgraduate in IT (The University of Sydney)